apache/parquet-format/BloomFilter.md

 data should be encrypted with the column key, and the Bloom filter of other (not sensitive) columns do not need to be encrypted.

-Bloom filters have two serializable modules - the PageHeader thrift structure (with its internal fields, including the BloomFilterPageHeader `bloom_filter_page_header`), and the Bitset.
+Bloom filters have two serializable modules - the Bloom filter header (the BloomFilterHeader thrift structure and its internal fields), and the Bitset.
 The header structure is serialized by Thrift, and written to file output stream; it is followed by the serialized Bitset.